-Once at the orphanage, a period of intensive care begins as keepers work together to form a new family for the orphan, replicating all the actions that would have been carried out by the elephant’s mother or herd.
-The keepers feed the orphans a specialist milk formula – developed over 28 years by Dr Dame Daphne Sheldrick DBE – to ensure that they grow strong.
+Once at the orphanage, a period of intensive care begins as keepers work together to form a new family for the orphan, replicating all the actions that the elephant’s mother or herd would have carried out.
+The keepers feed the orphans a specialist milk formula – developed over 28 years by Dr Dame Daphne Sheldrick DBE – to ensure they grow strong.
 As a highly emotional species, the babies receive regular reassurance from their keepers, who even lend their fingers and thumbs for the orphans to suck.
 The keepers also slather suncream on the youngest elephants and wrap them in blankets for comfort and warmth when it gets cold in the evenings.

 Threats facing elephants

-Intelligence, teamwork and compassion are just some of the attributes accredited to elephants, the world’s largest land mammal.
+Intelligence, teamwork and compassion are some attributes accredited to elephants, the world’s largest land mammal.
 With a whopping 22-month gestation period, herds that stay together for life, and an impressive memory to boot, it is difficult not to sing the praises of this species.

-But amongst those that live near elephants, the words ‘crop raider’ or ‘problem animal’ might also be heard.
-And amongst dealers in China, elephants are described as a ‘source of ivory.’
+But the words ‘crop raider’ or ‘problem animal’ might also be heard among those living near elephants.
+Amongst dealers in China, elephants are described as a ‘source of ivory.’
 These phrases are demonstrative of the myriad threats that face pachyderms.
 The demand for ivory has led to increased poaching activities, and human populations have grown so much that they have expanded into elephant ranges.
 As a result of these pressures, there are now less than 400,000 elephants across Africa.

-Demand for carved ivory was almost negligible 20 years ago in Hong Kong thanks to a ban on the international sale of ivory in 1989 after a global outcry.
-However, two ‘one-off sales’ in 1999 and 2008 then caused the popularity of ivory to sky-rocket, which had a devastating impact on elephants in Africa.
-Weak penalties for poaching, as well as the misguided impression that elephant tusks can fall out naturally like teeth, are also to blame.
+Demand for carved ivory was almost negligible 20 years ago in Hong Kong, thanks to a ban on the international sale of ivory in 1989 after a global outcry.
+However, two ‘one-off sales’ in 1999 and 2008 caused the popularity of ivory to skyrocket, which had a devastating impact on elephants in Africa.
+Weak penalties for poaching and the misguided impression that elephant tusks can fall out naturally like teeth are also to blame.
 One hundred thousand elephants were killed for their tusks between 2010 and 2012, causing population declines of as much as two to three per cent per year.

 A bird’s-eye view